wssmith/EdisonScripts/README.md

   * **FL 21 and later:** '...\Image-Line\\\[FL Studio version]\System\Config\Audio scripts'

 2. Access the functions inside Edison using the 'Run script' button or 'Tools > Scripting > Run Script'.
-3. You can save the regions as individual WAVs by using 'File > Export Regions > For sampler use'.
+3. You can save the regions as individual WAVs with 'File > Export Regions > For sampler use'.

+ * If you're using the Pascal script's pitch detection feature, this will ensure the samples can be mapped correctly by DirectWave.

 ## Compatibility
 Support for scripting in Pascal has been dropped in FL 21.
 A Python version has been written for compatibility with new versions of FL.